 The C&TC program emphasizes the need to avoid fragmentation of care and the importance of continuity of care in comprehensive health supervision.
 Providers can assist in reducing duplication of services by substituting a C&TC screening service (when appropriate) for other preventive health care visits, such as:

-To be reimbursed for C&TC screening services, fee-for-service C&TC screening providers must either be enrolled as:
+To be reimbursed for C&TC screening services, fee-for-service C&TC screening providers must be enrolled as either of the following:

 Staff eligible to provide some components under supervision of a physician or dentist includes:

 Some providers listed can only complete certain components that are within their scope of practice as a licensed professional.
 For more information about enrolling as an MHCP provider, refer to Requirements for Providers.
-Use this MHCP Provider Manual in conjunction with the DHS C&TC Provider Guide (DHS-4212).
+Use this MHCP Provider Manual in conjunction with the DHS C&TC Provider Guide (DHS-4212) (PDF).

 The C&TC dental screening components include:

-Refer to the Schedule of Age-Related Dental Standards (C&TC Dental Periodicity Schedule) (DHS- 5544) for Minnesotas age-related dental standards schedule details.
+Refer to the Schedule of Age-Related Dental Standards (C&TC Dental Periodicity Schedule) (DHS-5544) (PDF) for Minnesotas age-related dental standards schedule details.

 For details on dental benefit coverage policy, refer to the Dental Services section of this manual.